jehna/sweetief/README.md

 # Sweetief
-> A pixel-graphics adventure game about a burglar in a candy shop
+> A pixel-graphics puzzle game about a burglar in a candy shop

 A free game made with [createjs][createjs], built in 48 hours in a game jam.